MiriamMarinS/reciprocalBlast/README.md

 # **Backward blastn**

-Create a database with with genome1 gene sequences.
+Create a database with genome1 gene sequences.

 ```
 # DB of genes in genome1.